make-all/tuya-local/DEVICES.md

 Other brands may work with the above configurations, or the below are generic configurations known to work with multiple brands of device.

-- 4 way power monitoring strip
+- 4 way power monitoring strip (2 types)
+  _confirmed as working with Kogan KASPS10A3P3UA 3 socket + USB powerstrip
 - 4 way powerstrip with USB
   _confirmed as working with AOFO ZLD-44EU-W_
 - Generic smartplug with energy monitoring (older models)